notty-geek/BCPNS/README.md

-# Binance Chain Push Notification Service(BCPNS) is a decentralized notification protocol that enables dApps, smart contracts to send notifications to wallet addresses.
+# Binance Chain Push Notification Service(BCPNS)

+## BCPNS is a decentralized notification protocol that enables dApps, smart contracts to send notifications to wallet addresses.
 Notifies are platform-agnostic & users earn from them